element-hq/element-web/docs/icons.md

 SVG file recommendations:

 -   Colours should not be defined absolutely.
 Use `currentColor` instead.
--   There should not be a padding in SVG files.
-It should be added by CSS.
+-   SVG files should be taken from the design compound as they are.
+Some icons contain special padding.
+    This means that there should be icons for each size, e.g. warning-16px and warning-32px.

 Example usage: